Photographs of President Nixon's Last Days in Office Are Now Available on CD-ROM from the National Archives

 Forty-five rolls of 35mm still photographic film (over 700 images) were shot by the White House Photo Office during Nixon's final two days in office.
 The White House Photo Office photographers whose images are contained in the "Last Day" CD-ROM are: Robert Moore, William Fitz-Patrick, Oliver F. Atkins, Karl Schumacher, and Robert Knudsen.
 Those images, presented with a minimum of editing, document the remarkable scope of activity "in the eye of the storm", as a Presidency draws to a close.
 Everything from the scene inside the White House Press Room as the President gives his resignation speech, to crowds outside the White House gate awaiting word of historic events and part of this record.

-Over 400 images from the White House Photo Office are included in the Online Catalog at www.archives.gov/research/search/.
+Over 400 images from the White House Photo Office are included in the National Archives Catalog at www.archives.gov/research/search/.

 For additional PRESS information, please contact the National Archives Public Affairs staff at (301) 837-1700 or by e-mail.